-Any proposal to employ external auditors to perform nonaudit functions is reviewed by the Committee with regard to audit objectivity and independence.
-The external auditors currently provide one (2021: one) non-audit service, being the provision of an annual client money and custody assets (CASS) opinion.
+Any proposal to employ external auditors to perform non-audit functions is reviewed by the Committee with regard to audit objectivity and independence.
+The external auditors currently provide three (2022: three) non-audit services, being the provision of an annual client money and custody assets (CASS) opinion, the audit of the Society's summary financial statement and the section 68 opinion.